lcpilling/ukbrapR/README.md

 write_tsv(df, "ukb14631.data_output.20231026.txt.gz")
 ```

-# upload_to_rap()
+## Upload back to the RAP

-The only other function currently, it a wrapper to quickly upload a file from the worker node to the RAP space.
+A wrapper to quickly upload a file from the worker node to the RAP space.

 ```r
 # uploads to current working directory